The bomber will always get through: Strategic bombing in combat

-The Royal Air Force's Bomber Command lost a total of 8,325 aircraft on bombing missions during the war, during a total of 364,514 sorties.
+The Royal Air Force's Bomber Command lost a total of 8,325 aircraft on bombing missions throughout the war, during a total of 364,514 sorties.
 That represents 2.3% losses per mission on average.
 However, loss rates over Germany were significantly higher: between November 1943 and March 1944, operations over that country resulted in an average 5.1% loss rate.
 The disparity in loss rates was reflected in the fact that at one point in the war, Bomber Command considered making sorties over France count as only a third of an op towards the "tour" total.
 Furthermore, the official loss rate figures never included aircraft crashing in the UK on their return (usually by damage sustained during the operation) even if the machine was a write-off or some or all of the crew were killed, which added at least 15% to the official loss figures.
 Losses on that scale could be made good through increased production and training efforts but at a great cost.
 Indeed, the size of Bomber Command's offensive grew throughout the war.
 The United States Strategic Bombing Survey came to the same conclusion.
 Douhet's belief that a small number of bombs would be successful in forcing a country to surrender proved to be incorrect, and bombing alone did not cause the collapse he had expected in either Britain or Germany.